Meet Bramble: the newest member of the Mummy Matters family

 For months now, Simon and I have cooed and ahhed over puppies when we have been out and about.
 Simon liked the French Bulldogs, I liked the Cockerpoos but getting a puppy just didn’t feel right.
 With Albie being four years old we didn’t really fancy starting the ‘baby stage’ all over again with a puppy.

-The majority of my dogs have been rescue dogs which was fine whilst I didn’t have children but with a rescue dog you never really know what you are getting.
+The majority of my dogs have been rescued dogs which were fine whilst I didn’t have children but with a rescue dog you never really know what you are getting.
 You have to be so careful where children are involved and so we came to a bit of a stalemate.